 Bariatric surgery: A brave step

 “We get really frustrated when patients come in and tell us they feel like they’re taking the easy way out,” says Dr. McGill.
-“It’s a brave step to show up and consider that you’re going to take the reins and treating this disease.”
+“It’s a brave step to show up and consider that you’re going to take the reins and treat this disease.”

 In addition to surgery, bariatric patients must make drastic, permanent changes to their diet and physical activity levels.